homelamb/homelamb.github.io/_drafts/2025-07-05-using-crowdsec-with-traefik-and-cloudflare-tunnels.md

 You can use a device on another network to test whether Crowdsec is working.
 You should be able to access your containers using your public domain name.
 If you set up a `whoami` container as mentioned in the [previous post]({% post_url 2024-11-17-using-cloudflare-tunnel-with-traefik %}), you can use it to test.
 On the other device, like your mobile phone, visit `https://whoami.TODO_YOUR_DOMAIN`.
 You should be able to load the page successfully.

-Now, let's test that blocking is working.
+Now let's test that blocking is working.
 First, get the IP address of your other device.
-This can be found either from Traefik's `access.log`.
-This should be the same as the `X-Forwarded-Host` entry in the whoami web page.
+You can find it in Traefik's `access.log`.
+This will be the same as the `X-Forwarded-Host` entry on the whoami web page.
 To block the page execute the following command in your terminal

 ```shell
 docker exec crowdsec cscli decisions add --ip TODO_OTHER_DEVICE_IP -d 10m